polkadot-developers/substrate-developer-hub.github.io/docs/development/module/tests.md

 }
 ```

 Custom implementations of [Externalities](https://crates.parity.io/substrate_externalities/index.html) allow developers to construct runtime environments that provide access to features of the outer node.
 Another example of this can be found in [`substrate-offchain`](https://crates.parity.io/substrate_offchain/), which maintains its own [Externalities](https://crates.parity.io/substrate_offchain/testing/index.html) implementation.
+[Implementing configurable externalities](https://substrate.dev/recipes/testing/externalities.htm) is covered in more depth in the recipes.

 #### Genesis Config